Skip to main content

 The GitHub user accounts that created resources in the source organizations will not exist in the destination organizations.
 Thus, when resources are migrated the user attribution data on those resources (e.g. the user that created an issue) will not be valid for the destination organization.
 GitHub handles this limitation by attributing user activity to mannequins.
 Mannequins are placeholders for user activity that can later be reclaimed by GitHub users in the destination organization.

-Our migration workflow for the VA will attempt to reclaim mannequins automatically after every migration.
+Our migration workflow for the VA will attempt to reclaim mannequins automatically on a schedule.
 This automatic process has two requirements:

 2. The user has already been onboarded to the destination GHEC-US enterprise (with the same va.gov email address)